Note

 return grad, hess

-def predict(booster: xgb.Booster, X):
+def predict(booster: xgb.Booster, X: xgb.DMatrix) -> np.ndarray:

-'''A customized prediction function that converts raw prediction to
+"""A customized prediction function that converts raw prediction to

 target class.